MinHeinA/Hungry-Hippo/README.md

 # Hungry-Hippo
 Repo for NUS GDG Level 1 Game - Hungry Hippos

-Unity game made for NUS Game Development Group Level 1 Game and it is not intended for distribution or sale.
+Unity game made for NUS Game Development Group Level 1 Game.
+It is for educational purposes and is not intended for distribution or sale.

 Credits: